CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 Is it possible to target keywords at a stage that hinders the objective?

 One SEO is tasked with and initializes a analysis-based workflow for your website.
 As expected, the analyst completes the first round of data-gathering  -- creating the pool of possible words to focus on.
-On an optimized text, recognizing nuances between one written phrase and its closest peer is at the core of having a human work on this crucial gathering  process.
+On an optimized text, recognizing linguistic nuances between one written phrase and its closest peer is at the core of having a human work on this crucial gathering process.

 ### Spanish language word set
 How do we make sure we have not basically entered into a benign post-processing step?
 Imagine, like I am, early tech in films; the pre-NCIS days when a security camera had seemingly infinite resolution.
 How do we begin to ”enhance” that which we have already ”enhanced?”
 This is the moment of translation when optimization is most important -- yet the modern SEO is at risk of being left detached from the crucial process of scoping high-value intent at the moment where a proper foundation is built.